Elocrypt/RiftWardTweaks/README.md

 ## Features

 - **Accurate Fuel Runtime Tooltip**
-  Tooltip now reflects the actual runtime with your configured multiplier, not just base days.
+  Tooltip reflects effective runtime with your configured multiplier.

+- **Client/Server Config Sync**
+  Server config values (e.g., HSV, FuelMultiplier) are synced to clients on join.

+- **Client-Side Customization**
+  Use `.rwt color`, `.rwt preview`, and `.rwt get` to manage your local highlight preferences.

 - **Configurable Rift Blocking Radius**
   Change how far a Rift Ward suppresses rifts with a simple command or config tweak.